29 Amazing Things To Do in Delhi by a Local (2025)

 Exploring the Lanes of Chandni Chowk

 Chandni Chowk is famous for its specialty markets and historic sites.
-Here are a few, but if you want to explore the area in more depth, here’s what to see in Old Delhi.
+Here are a few, but if you want to explore the area in more depth, take a look at what to see in Old Delhi.

 On the Heritage Road of Chandni Chowk